 Impact of Multiple Intelligences

-While Gardner’s theory has not been well-validated through empirical research, it has continued to be popular for a number of reasons.
-In the field of education, it is often used as a way to think about student strengths.
+While Gardner’s theory has not been well-validated through empirical research, it has continued to be popular for several reasons.
+In education, it is often used as a way to think about student strengths.

-Gardner has suggested that the purpose of formal education should be to help people develop skills and find a job that is best suited to their strongest areas of intelligence.
+Gardner has suggested that the purpose of formal education should be to help people develop skills and find a job best suited to their strongest areas of intelligence.

 Summary